-According to the ACCS (Australasian College of Cosmetic Surgery) president, Dr. Russel Knudsen, there were approximately 16,000 breast augmentation cases in Australia in 2010 alone.
+According to the president of ACCS (Australasian College of Cosmetic Surgery) , Dr. Russel Knudsen, there were approximately 16,000 breast augmentation cases in Australia in 2010 alone.

 But aside from what it can do to improve the way your chest look, there are also certain risks involved, which boils down to the question on whether breast implants are safe?

 The risks involved with breast implants include pain, rupture, capsular contracture, disfigurement, and infection.

 Pain is something that is always a possible outcome with breast implant surgery.
 With it being an invasive procedure, it is expected that you would feel pain once the anesthesia wears off.
 Pain is also present in cases where there is infection or when a patient experiences a capsular contracture.

 Pain cannot be eliminated, although the intensity and severity can be minimized when you take pain medications as prescribed.
 You can also relieve it by applying a cold compress over the area and when you continue to wear the elastic bandage or surgical bra provided after surgery.

 If pain is not subsiding or if it is increasing in intensity, it should be time that the patients consult this with their doctor.
 This could be an indicative sign of a complication, usually an infection.
 You can avoid pain caused by an infection when you ensure that you keep the surgical site clean and when you follow antibiotic treatment properly.

 The risks of breast implant rupture and how to minimize it